bizurkur/mockfs/docs/pages/01-overview.md

 mockfs is a mock filesystem for PHP.

-It can be used to test file operations without actually interacting with the real filesystem.
+It can be used to test file operations without interacting with the real filesystem.
 This means there's no disk operations or cleanup of any kind that is needed.
 Create the mock filesystem, throw data in it, and when you're done the data simply disappears.
 This is the same concept as [vfsStream](https://github.com/bovigo/vfsStream), but it's written from the ground up to be more extensible and have a few extra features.

 Best of all, mockfs can be used in any PHP testing framework.